“A library is an arsenal of liberty.”Bob Dylan

 Work and coffee go hand in hand.
 Caffeine is scientifically proven to speed up the neurotransmitter dopamine, increasing the connectivity between thoughts.
 And who can resist that smell of coffee beans, even if you’re not a coffee drinker.

-The ideal place to work may be Barnes and Noble because it combines the inspiration of books with the sound of coffee machines and people.
-But I’ve got a feeling this loved environment is on its way out of shop.
+The ideal place to work might be Barnes and Noble because it combines the inspiration of books with the sound of coffee machines and people.
+But I’ve got a feeling this loved environment is on its way out of business.

 Do you prefer to work in a library or coffee shop?
 Send me a tweet and let me know.